 Welcome to the S6 Resource page!
-You will find recordings of our Transitions Programme, resources to support you applying to higher education, and external links to help you develop career management skills.
+This page is full of resources to support you in applying to higher education, applying for funding and tips and advice for taking the next steps.

 This video is an introduction to the Find Your Campus Resource created collaboratively by SHEP programmes LIFT OFF and Aspire North.